-Serbia: Power exchange SEEPEX influence on electricity supply market20.
-May 2016. / News Serbia Energy
+Serbia: Power exchange SEEPEX influence on electricity supply market, News Serbia Energy

 Serbian power exchange that was opened in February should lower the price of kilowatt on open market.
 Unlike households that buy electricity from EPS at unique price, industry signs separate contracts with suppliers.
 With this power exchange, companies could find out the price on wholesale market, and sign more favorable long term contracts with suppliers.